zadarastorage/zadara-csi/docs/README.md

 After successful deployment you will see a Server created on your VPSA for each active K8s node.

+Server records and volumes attachments are managed dynamically by the CSI provider, do not change or delete them manually.
+In case a manual configuration cleanup is required, disconnect the active iSCSI sessions to the VPSA before spinning up a new instance of the provider.

 ### Troubleshooting

 The most common problems: